aws-samples/aws-cdk-lambda-container/README.md

 ```bash
 export AWS_REGION=us-east-1
 ```
-To create that S3 bucket and any other infrastructure the CDK requires, run this command:
+To create the initial CDK infrastructure in your AWS account in the specified region (us-east-1 in this example), run the [cdk bootstrap](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html) command as such:

 ```bash
 cdk bootstrap
 ```
 The CDK uses the same supporting infrastructure for all projects within a region, so you only need to run the bootstrap command once in any region in which you create CDK stacks.

-Finally launch the stack using this command:
+Finally deploy the stack using this command:
 ```bash
 cdk deploy
 ```